220.127.116.11 Health care card (HCC) - description

 - certain social security supplementary payments, or are in specific circumstances, such as those entitled to receive the maximum rate of FTB Part A by instalment, carers with income under the $250,000 CA income test threshold who are caring for children with certain illnesses or disabilities and receiving CA (child), or MOB recipients who do not already hold a PCC.

 Extended qualification for automatic issue HCC

 Once people move off income support, they must generally stop using their HCC.
 However, in some instances, certain social security recipients can retain their HCC for a short period after returning to work.
 This provision is designed to assist people to make the transition from income support to work.
 Eligible groups include:

-- long-term income support recipients receiving NSA, SA, PA, SpB, WA, YA (job seeker) and PPS, and
+- long-term income support recipients receiving JSP, SA, PA, SpB, WA, YA (job seeker) and PPS, and

 Claim required HCC

 Foster children, low-income earners and ex-CA (child) care receivers can also obtain specific types of HCCs:

 - a foster child HCC is available, on application, to assist foster children and carers.
 The card can be claimed by the foster carer on behalf of the child.
 The card is issued only in the name of the foster child, and can only be used to obtain concessions on services utilised by the child.
 The foster child HCC is not means tested.

 - a LIC is available, on application, to people with incomes below certain levels.
 Once eligible, the qualifying income limits may be exceeded by up to 25 per cent before eligibility for the card is lost.
 The income test applies to average gross income for the 8 weeks immediately prior to applying for the card.